own3d/docs/docs/docs/jukebox-api.md

 > Embedding the Jukebox SDK on commercial websites is not allowed without prior written permission.
 Please contact us at developers@stream.tv for more information.

 Jukebox offers a Player SDK to embed Jukebox as a whitelabel solution in the website.
-End users who want to use Jukebox Player need at least a free StreamTV account.
+End users who want to use Jukebox Player need at least a free OWN3D account.

 ### Authentication with Jukebox

-Use StreamTV Client Credentials.
+Use OWN3D Client Credentials.

 ### Example